-Job growth in this field is expected to grow 11 percent from 2014 to 2024, faster than the average for all occupations.
-However, as the field is relatively small, competition for jobs can be high.
+Job growth in this field is expected to grow 11% from 2019 to 2029, faster than the average for all occupations.
+However, competition for jobs can be high.
 A Master of Science in Nutrition and Wellness can help distinguish you from other candidates and present evidence of a science background.

 Many exercise physiologists are self-employed, but positions can be found in hospitals and other health care facilities.
-The annual average salary in May 2016 was $47,340.2
+The average salary in 2019 was $49,170.2

 Biochemists study biological processes, including the processes involved in nutrient absorption and metabolism.
 As the general population becomes increasingly aware of the scientific basis for nutrition, health and wellness, biochemists may be called on to do more research in this field, which may eventually be applied to clinical treatments and plans, health products and food engineering.
 The M.S. in Nutrition and Wellness can provide a detailed background in these processes for biochemists who are interested in studying this area in depth or serve as a stepping stone to an eventual Ph.D. for those who are interesting in pursuing a career in biochemistry.

-Employment for biochemists is expected to grow 8 percent from 2014 to 2024, about as fast as average for all occupations.
+Employment for biochemists is expected to grow 4% from 2019 to 2029, as fast as the average for all occupations.
 Research institutes, pharmaceutical companies, agricultural companies and health care providers may employ biochemists.
-The average annual salary for biochemists in May 2016 was $82,180.3
+The average annual salary for biochemists in May 2016 was $94,490.3

 To learn how Benedictine University can help you prepare for an advanced career in nutrition and wellness, call us at (866) 295-3104 or request more information here.